MessedUp5/MessedUp5/README.md

 ##  About Me

-I'm an **Information Systems undergraduate at the University of Colombo School of Computing**, interested in building practical technology solutions by connecting **business requirements with software development**.
+I'm an **Information Systems undergraduate at the University of Colombo School of Computing**, passionate about bridging **business requirements and software development** to build practical technology solutions.

-I'm particularly interested in **Business Analysis, Software Engineering, Systems Analysis and Data/Technology roles**.
+I'm particularly interested in **Business Analysis, Software Engineering, Systems Analysis, and Data & Technology**, with a focus on understanding business problems, translating requirements into effective solutions, and collaborating with development teams to deliver impactful systems.
 ---

 <h3 align="center">Things I Code With</h3>